mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 the single-subject level (subject S2) in a differential contrast of both stimulus conditions (+/- ULLR-URLL).
-The corresponding t-map, overlaid on the mean functional images, reveals expected activation patterns in visual cortex (Fig. 5A).
-Hemispheric separation of the complementary quarter-field stimulation blocks is visible (left slice), as well as the contrast inversion from inferior to superior slices (left vs second left slice).
+The corresponding t-map, overlaid on the mean functional images, reveals expected activation patterns in visual cortex (Fig. 6A).
+Hemispheric separation of the complementary quarter-field stimulation blocks is visible (left slice), as well as the contrast inversion from inferior to superior slices (leftmost slice vs second from left).
 Notably, significant activation flips between neighboring voxels occur at the cerebral fissure, suggesting spatial specificity at the voxel level.

-This functional specificity is confirmed when overlaying the identical activation maps on the mean ME image as anatomical reference (Fig. 5B), again demonstrating the good alignment of functional and structural data seen in the previous subsection (Fig. 4).
+This functional specificity is confirmed when overlaying the identical activation maps on the mean ME image as anatomical reference (Fig. 6B), again demonstrating the good alignment of functional and structural data seen in the previous subsection (Figs. 4,5).
 Clustered activation is almost exclusively constrained to gray matter with no extension into adjacent tissue or skull.
 Note that no multiple comparison correction was performed for visualization, in order to be more sensitive to such effects, at the expense of occasional